 Built in 1959; classrooms doubled in 1992

-This year brings many changes to the Twinsburg City School District, many of which are driven by the education reform initiatives underway in Ohio.
-One of these initiatives is the adoption of the Common Core and Ohio’s New Learning Standards.
-The Common Core and New Learning Standards will ensure that teachers teach and students learn the knowledge and skills to meet the challenges of today and tomorrow including communication skills, perseverance in problem solving, technical reading and writing, literacy across disciplines and the most important mathematical skills.
+The Twinsburg City School District utilizes Ohio’s Learning Standards and Ohio's Social Emotional Learning Standards.
+These standards will ensure that teachers teach and students learn the knowledge and skills to meet the challenges of today and tomorrow including communication skills, perseverance in problem solving, technical reading and writing, literacy across disciplines and the most important mathematical skills.

 In addition to classroom studies, students are encouraged to participate in community service, co-curricular and extracurricular activities.
 Through these types of activities, students learn specific skills while also developing responsibility and sportsmanship.
-Individual students as well as student groups have received state and national recognition in the areas of fine arts, band, orchestra, the RBC Singers and the Great Expectations Show Chair.
-As members of the Northeast Ohio Conference, our student athletes continue to win numerous league championships and compete successfully at state competitions.
+Individual students as well as student groups have received state and national recognition in the areas of fine arts, band, orchestra, the RBC Singers, the Mood Swingers and the Great Expectations Show Choir.
+As members of the Suburban League, our student athletes continue to win numerous league championships and compete successfully at state competitions.